HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: Conclusion

 \section{Conclusion}

 In this paper, we present \method, a large visual-language model (LVLM) designed to efficiently address input fragmentation caused by current slicing-based high-resolution LVLMs.
-To evaluate this capability, we introduce a new benchmark, \dataset, which includes identification, position, and counting tasks.
-Comprehensive experimental results on 11 popular existing benchmarks and \dataset~demonstrate the effectiveness of \method.
+To evaluate this capability, we introduce a new benchmark, \dataset, which focused on identification tasks on various entities.
+Comprehensive experimental results on 9 popular existing benchmarks and \dataset~demonstrate the effectiveness of \method.
 Analytical evaluation and visualization results are provided for a deeper understanding of the model's performance.

-\textbf{Limitations.} The samples in our constructed \dataset~are simple, lacking complex backgrounds, and the categories of entities and tasks are limited.
-In the future, we aim to create a more diverse dataset to better evaluate the performance of LVLMs in handling fragmented input.